 1. Nine Arch Bridge

-Nine arch Bridge, also known as Demodara Nine Arch bridge is located between Ella Station and Demodara Station on the Kandy to Ella train line.
+The 1st top thing to do in Ella is visit the Nine arch Bridge, also known as Demodara Nine Arch bridge is located between Ella Station and Demodara Station on the Kandy to Ella train line.
 The train ride by itself from Ella to Kandy is probably one of the most famous attractions in Sri Lanka, so why is this bridge famous as well?

 Well, for one, the bridge is built out of rocks and bricks and doesn’t have any steel for support.
 As with the name, there are nine arches, and the bridge was constructed during the British period.
 It’s really an architectural wonder and a beauty to look at.